Jan Smallenbroek

+Biography

-Smallenbroek attended the State Civics School in Assen from April 1926 until May 1931.
+Smallenbroek attended the Rijks Hogere Burgerschool (Assen) in Assen from April 1926 until May 1931.
 Smallenbroek worked as a civil servant for the municipality of Ooststellingwerf from May 1931 until July 1936 and for the municipality of Elburg from July 1936 until April 1941.
 Smallenbroek served on the Municipal Council of Elburg from September 1939 until September 1941 and served as an Alderman in Elburg at the same time.
 On 10 May 1940 Nazi Germany invaded the Netherlands and the government fled to London to escape the German occupation.
 Smallenbroek served as acting Mayor of Elburg from 1 April 1940 until 15 May 1940.
 Smallenbroek joined the Dutch resistance against the German occupiers in May 1940.
 Smallenbroek worked as a civil servant for the municipality of Assen from September 1941 until April 1942 and as a tax collector for the Tax and Customs Administration of the Ministry of Finance from April 1942 until January 1944.
-On 12 January 1944 Smallenbroek was arrested by the Gestapo and detained in a prison in Scheveningen and was released on 5 May 1945.
+On 12 January 1944 Smallenbroek was arrested by the Gestapo and detained in a Oranjehotel in Scheveningen and was released on 5 May 1945.